SkipperBTC/fct-miner/README.md

 - Sends Facet transactions using the provided wallet.
 - Monitors ETH balance to ensure mining stops if it drops below a user-specified threshold.
-- Logs transaction hashes, remaining ETH balance, and FCT earned (soon).
+- Logs current ETH balance, Transaction Count, and L1/Facet transaction hashes.
 - Supports both single-run and recursive mining modes.

 ---